 Buy and Sell

-...and one to end the week on...a few to ponder
+....and one to end the week on...The Purina Diet

-And on that note, lets hope the weather improves for a great weekend.
+And on those notes, have a great weekend.
 Cheers.

 We welcome comments and contributions on Friday Offcuts.
 For details on advertising for positions within the forest products industry or for products and services, either within the weekly newsletter or on this web page, please contact us.